 Jan 5, 2008 9:51 AM

-It’s mystery, to be sure, but I believe that some of the explanation lies in that direction.
+It’s a mystery, to be sure, but I believe that some of the explanation lies in this direction.
 Now there’s a discussion starter for you, ha!